UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 Do US Green Card Holders Need a UAE Visa? – UAE Visa for Green Card Holders Explained

-This is a critical distinction: UAE visa for US Green Card holders are processed differently depending on your passport nationality, your travel history, and how you enter the UAE — whether through Dubai airport (DXB), Abu Dhabi airport, or another port of entry.
+This is a critical distinction: UAE visas for US Green Card holders are processed differently depending on your passport nationality, your travel history, and how you enter the UAE — whether through Dubai airport (DXB), Abu Dhabi airport, or another port of entry.

 Quick examples: